cnorick/curse-of-strahd-notes/Misc/Guest as Granny.md

 Firstly, try to play Morgantha as the most loving, grandmotherly person in the whole wide world.
 She's kind to a fault and a shameless gossip (as many elder women can be as a stereotype).

 Morgantha introduces herself as Granny, If asked for her name, Morgantha replies honestly, but shows distaste for it.
+She says:
-She says, "Why it's Morgantha, dear.
+>Why it's Morgantha, dear.
 But everyone just calls me Granny.
 Morgantha is much too formal!"

 Granny sells pastries and pies for 1 Gold each.